 Spring brings new life, beautiful blooms — and the start of wedding season!

-Create a Wedding Budget
+How To Create A Wedding Budget

+Consider your wedding budget like a mini version of your personal budget.
+Just as you would create a personal budget based on your income and expenses, you want to take costs and available funds into consideration when creating a wedding budget.
 The first thing you need to do is establish a wedding budget that both you and your partner are comfortable with.
 There are plenty of resources to help you plan what you want at your wedding, and how much those things will cost.

 Break Your Savings Goal Down